webdriverio/webdriverio/website/blog/2018-12-19-webdriverio-v5-released.md

 - install the new wdio testrunner: `$ npm install @wdio/cli --save-dev`
 - if you have a `wdio.conf.js` in your root directory, create a backup: `$ cp wdio.conf.js wdio_backup.conf.js`
 - rerun the configuration wizard: `$ ./node_modules/.bin/wdio config`
 - merge custom modifications of your old `wdio_backup.conf.js` into your new config file.
-Don't merge everything at once - just begin with the basic setup using no services and just the e.g. spec reporter to run tests locally and work torwards a full migration.
+Don't merge everything at once - just begin with the basic setup using no services and just the e.g. spec reporter to run tests locally and work torwards a full migration
 - take the simplest test in your suite and rename the commands according to the changelog
 - have your log directory set in your config (e.g. `logDir: __dirname`) to ensure you can see everything that is going on including errors (you can later set it to a proper log directory)
 - attempt to run the the test suite you modified `$ ./node_modules/.bin/wdio wdio.config.js --spec ./path/to/modified/test.js`
 - repeat on your remaining test files
-- add reporters and services back into your `wdio.conf.js`, and see if they work as expected (__Note:__ it is possible that services or reporters that you have used aren't ported to v5 yet, if so, please raise an issue in the repository if that community package or try to port it)
+- add reporters and services back into your `wdio.conf.js`, and see if they work as expected (__Note:__ it is possible that services or reporters that you have used aren't ported to v5 yet, if so, please raise an issue in the repository of that community package or try to port it)

 <br>If you have issues porting your test suite, check the issues thread to see if someone has already reported the same problem; and then reach out to us on our gitter channel.
-We may have missed porting/ not yet ported a functionality that you have been using in your test.
+We may have missed porting / not yet ported a functionality that you have been using in your test.
 Thanks to the new project structure, we can quickly fix this and provide an update version for you!<br>
 <br>
 We will release further blog articles in our new blog with tutorials on how to upgrade WebdriverIO to v5 soon.
 You can also checkout the excellent [video series](https://www.youtube.com/watch?v=MO8xeC-w2Og&list=PL8HowI-L-3_9Ep7lxVrRDF-az5ku4sur_) from our beloved [Will Brock](https://twitter.com/willbrock) on the new release.
 An update to the [WebdriverIO Learning Course](https://learn.webdriver.io/) is also already in work.